Walter Payton: Illness and death

-In February 1999, Payton announced that he had a rare liver disease known as primary sclerosing cholangitis, which may have led to his cholangiocarcinoma (bile duct cancer).
-He spent his final months as an advocate for organ transplants, appearing in many commercials to encourage others to donate organs, although by the time his first appeal was recorded, his illness was already too far advanced for transplantation to have been a viable option.
-In April of that year, Payton made a final public appearance at a Chicago Cubs game with Mike Ditka, where he threw the game's ceremonial first pitch.
-Author Don Yaeger worked with him during the last weeks of his life to create his autobiography, Never Die Easy.
+In February 1999, Payton announced that he had a rare liver disease known as primary sclerosing cholangitis.
+He spent his final months as an advocate for organ transplants, appearing in many commercials to encourage others to donate organs.
+In April 1999, Payton made a final public appearance at a Chicago Cubs game with Mike Ditka and threw the game's ceremonial first pitch.

+Author Don Yaeger worked with Payton during the last weeks of his life to write his autobiography, Never Die Easy.

-On November 1, 1999, Payton died from the complications that arose from his illness.
+On November 1, 1999, Payton died of bile duct cancer.
 He was 46 years old.
-During the same week, the NFL held special ceremonies in each game to commemorate his career and legacy.
+During the week of his death, the NFL held special ceremonies in each game to commemorate his career and legacy.
 In addition, the Chicago Bears wore special #34 patches on their jerseys to honor Payton.
+The fact that Payton had cancer was not disclosed to the public until after his death.

 Speakers at Payton's public funeral service, held in Soldier Field, included then National Football League Commissioner Paul Tagliabue; former teammate Dan Hampton; his widow, Connie Payton; and his children, Jarrett and Brittney.
-Among the 1,000 mourners at the private service were John Madden; Illinois Governor George Ryan; Chicago's mayor Richard M. Daley; former teammates Matt Suhey, Mike Singletary, Roland Harper, and Jim McMahon; the Bears' equipment manager and building superintendent.
+Among the 1,000 mourners at the private service were John Madden; Illinois Governor George Ryan; Chicago's mayor Richard M. Daley; former teammates Matt Suhey, Mike Singletary, Roland Harper, and Jim McMahon; and the Bears' equipment manager and building superintendent.